minerllabs/minerl/docs/source/tutorials/minecraft_commands.rst

 MineRL provides support for sending Minecraft Commands to the world.
-In addition to opening up numerous custom environment possibilities (Minecraft commands can be used to move players, summon or destroy mobs and blocks, reset player h ealth/food, apply potions effects, and much more), this feature can be _very_ useful for for speeding up training.
+In addition to opening up numerous custom environment possibilities (Minecraft commands can be used to move players, summon or destroy mobs and blocks, reset player health/food, apply potions effects, and much more), this feature can be *very* useful for for speeding up training.

 .. warning::

-   This feature is in BETA: it comes with a number of restrictions
+   This feature is in BETA; it comes with a number of restrictions.

    Only chats from the first agent (“agent_0”) are supported.

-   You must add :code:`ChatAction` handler to your envspec.
+   You must add the :code:`ChatAction` handler to your envspec.

    You can only execute one chat action per time step,